Axway/api-builder-standalone-tech-enablement/02_creating_microservices/project/product-service/README.md

 ```

 #### Step 4: Run your service
-Now you are ready to start your service via
+Now, you are ready to start your service via
 ```sh
 MYSQL_USER=root MYSQL_PASSWORD=password npm start
 ```